elizabethtl/elizabethtl.github.io/_pages/research.md

 VS Code is the most popular IDE for developers.
 In this study we take a look at its extension ecosystem, the marketplace.

-We proposed a threat model and identified vulnerabilities within the ecosystem with taint analysis using [CodeQL](https://codeql.github.com/).
+As the first ecosystem-wide research, we proposed a threat model and identified vulnerabilities within the ecosystem with taint analysis using [CodeQL](https://codeql.github.com/).

 Identified vulnerabilities were sampled and proof-of-concept exploits were generated to verify them.